geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-23/meeting-transcript.md

 Cool.
 Yeah, I mean, it looks pretty good.
 I'll do a better review of it later today or tomorrow.
-But I think we're good to merge it and then...
+But I think we're good to merge it and then..
 Yeah, hopefully with these refactors, it could be easy for you to clean up all the bounties for the other Dtypes and stuff.
 They're all locked to you.
 So yeah, first refactor, then yeah, cool.